Estimated reading time: 8 minutes

 Another solution that some have used is to coat panels with methacrylate—a strong bond of polymer plastic that creates a protective layer.

 Ultimately, it would be wisest to have a good sense of the weather you experience in your area and also understand the capabilities of the panels you select.
 Most are much more resilient than you may think.

-Project Solar systems use Enphase microinverters, which means that you’ll be able to track the production of your panels through the Enlighten app.
+Project Solar systems use Enphase microinverters, which means that you’ll be able to track the production of your panels through the Enphase App.
 After a storm, you can use the app as a tool to identify issues.
-Be sure, however, not to touch or clear damaged panels without professional guidance or assistance.
+Be sure, however, not to touch or clear damaged panels without a professional's guidance or assistance.

 At Project Solar, we utilize 3rd party engineering firms to design and assess wind and snow load possibilities, and your design is tweaked to accommodate your weather needs.
-The city then reviews the plans and issues a build permit.
-Equipment will be supplied according to your needs, and our #1 priority is making sure that you can have a rewarding relationship with your panels post-installation.
+The city then reviews the plans and issues a build permit according to your area's code requirements.
+We source equipment according to your needs, and our #1 priority is making sure that you can have a rewarding relationship with your panels post-installation.